-- To be responsible for the health and safety of volunteers, surveyors and contractors when working on site in accordance with the Health and Safety at Work Act 1974, and the Wildlife Trust's Health and Safety Policy, and ensure that all health and safety legislation and guidelines are adhered to. - The job holder is required to follow and comply with all policies and procedures of the Trust which includes the Trust's Health and Safety procedures in the workplace, ensuring personal safety and the safeguarding of the interests and safety of all staff, trainees, visitors, and others at the Trust. - To work as part of a team alongside staff & volunteers as required - To uphold the working values and expectations of the Lancashire Wildlife Trust - To carry out other duties relevant to your post as reasonably required by your line manager
+- Flexibility and a willingness to work regular unsocial hours.
+Overtime is not paid but time off in lieu may be taken, where appropriate, as the post will involve some evening or weekend working. - Frequent travel around the Trust area and occasionally beyond. - The job holder is required to follow and comply with all policies and procedures of the Trust which includes the Trust's Health and Safety procedures in the workplace, ensuring personal safety and the safeguarding of the interests and safety of all staff, trainees, visitors, and others at the Trust. - To work as part of a team alongside staff and volunteers as required. - To uphold the working values and expectations of the Lancashire Wildlife Trust. - To carry out other duties relevant to your post as reasonably required by your line manager.